Raji44518/osticket-prereqs/README.md

 <h1>osTicket - Prerequisites and Installation</h1>
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+Installation
+osTicket comes with its own web-based installer to help guide you through the installation process without the frustration.
+While the installer provides step by step guide during the installation process, it’s important and helpful to have general knowledge about Web servers, PHP and MySQL.

+Prerequisites
+To install osTicket, your server must have Apache/LiteSpeed/IIS webserver (with the URL Rewrite module installed/enabled), PHP 8.1 - 8.2 (8.2 recommended), and MySQL 5.0 (or better) installed.
+If you are unsure whether your server meets these requirements, please check with your host or webmaster before proceeding with the installation.

+You will need one MySQL database with valid user, password and hostname handy during installation.
+MySQL user must have FULL privileges on the database.
+If you are unsure whether you have these details or if the user has sufficient permissions, please consult your host or database admin before proceeding.

 <h2>Video Demonstration</h2>